Stronkness/newstreet-customs/README.md

 It runs the website in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-DISCLAIMER: The current version works properly only in fullscreen mode.
+DISCLAIMER: The current version works properly only in fullscreen mode on my laptop.
 The objects and elements are not scaling as intended when resizing the window.
-Mobile application for the site has not been tested yet.
-Could be issues with laptops alsp.
-Currently only tested on 1920x1080 resolution screens.
+Mobile application for the site is really scuffed and compressed.

 ## Maintainer